elastic/kibana/x-pack/plugins/fleet/dev_docs/integrations_overview.md

 The "Nginx access logs" fieldset we see in the policy editor UI is defined [here](https://github.com/elastic/integrations/blob/main/packages/nginx/data_stream/access/manifest.yml#L4-L40) in the `data_streams/access/manifest.yml` file within the Nginx integration.
 It's `input` value is set to `logfile`, so it appears under the "Collect logs from Nginx instances" section in the policy editor.
 The `title` and `description` values control what appears on the left-hand side to describe the fieldset.

+### Data stream assets

+Each data stream directory may contain an `elasticsearch` or `kibana` directory that contains assets (like ingest pipelines or Kibana dashboards) for a given stack component.
+These assets are usually YML or JSON files that Fleet passes off to the corresponding stack component to install.
+For example, the Nginx integration's `data_stream/access` directory contains an `elasticsearch/ingest_pipeline` directory that contains the following files:

+- `default.yml`
+- `third-party.yml`

+These files represent two ingest pipelines that ship with the Nginx integration to provide out-of-the-box mappings, field processing, etc for Nginx data.

 For more information on data streams, see Fleet's dev docs [here](https://github.com/elastic/kibana/blob/main/x-pack/plugins/fleet/dev_docs/data_streams.md).

+### `agent/stream` directory

+Each data stream contains an `agent/stream` directory that includes YML files for configuring agent.
+These are template files that are compiled by Fleet when generating the full agent policy.

+_TODO: Document this in more detail_

+### `fields` directory

+The `fields` directory contains YML files that define the [mappings](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html) for a given data stream.
+There may be any number of `fields` files based on the integration maintainers preferred organization for their mappings.
+For example, many integrations contain a `base-fields.yml` file for common mappings, an `ecs.yml` file for [ECS](https://www.elastic.co/guide/en/ecs/current/index.html)-compliant fields, an
+`agent.yml` file for mappings specific to the actual agent process, and a `fields.yml` file for everything else.

+## `docs` directory

+Contains the README file rendered on the integrations detail page for the integration.

+## `img` directory

+Contains screenshots rendered on the integrations detail page for the integration.

+## `kibana` directory

+Contains top level Kibana assets (dashboards, visualizations, saved searches etc) for the integration.

 ## Relationship diagram